Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

+Third, a common critique of IPA and narrative analysis is their dependability of language.
+The informants may not always be able to accurately convey the subtleties and nuances of their experience~\cite{willig2013introducing}.
+According to Smith et al.~\cite{smith1997interpretative}, this could be managed by a professional researcher who can interpret the participant's emotional state and ask follow-up questions.
 The language dependability is also a challenge for the researcher.
 It can be difficult to put into words the rich knowledge extracted from qualitative inquiry, which may hold information that is subtle, hidden, and contextually bound~\cite{kapoulas2012understanding}.
 In addition, there are also inherent ambiguities in human language that need to be recognized by the researcher in the analysis~\cite{atieno2009analysis}.
 As an example, the word blue could signify the color, a political orientation or a state of mind.

 Fourth, another challenge shared among the three methods is their process flexibility and their researcher dependence.
-Of the elements and processes of qualitative research, the analysis one is often the most sensitive~\cite{kapoulas2012understanding}.
-IPA and narrative analysis do not provide any formula for how to decide what parts of the data to highlight.
+Out of all the elements and processes of qualitative research, the analysis one is often the most sensitive~\cite{kapoulas2012understanding}.
+IPA and narrative analysis do not provide any formula for how to decide what parts of the data should be highlighted.
 What to emphasize thus relies heavily and solely on the researcher and her or his experience and knowledge~\cite{wiles2005narrative}.
-This implies that different conclusions can be derived based on the same information depending on the personal characteristics of the researcher\cite{maxwell2012qualitative}.
+This implies that different conclusions can be derived based on the same information, depending on the personal characteristics of the researcher\cite{maxwell2012qualitative}.

-Moreover, even if IPA includes a comprehensive described process consisting of several well-defined steps, the researchers are encouraged to engage it with flexibility and adapt the process to the phenomena under investigation~\cite{smith1997interpretative}.
+Moreover, even if IPA includes a comprehensively described process consisting of several well-defined steps, the researchers are encouraged to engage it with flexibility and adapt the process to the phenomena under investigation~\cite{smith1997interpretative}.
 This flexibility and the engaged role of the researcher bring potential challenges to IPA studies~\cite{cronin2015brief}.
 IPA has been criticized for not providing guidelines on how to incorporate reflexivity (see section~\ref{section_reflexivity}) into the process and for not specifying how researcher conceptions influence analysis.
 As a researcher, it might be difficult to keep the balance between being fully engaged while, at the same time, remaining unbiased~\cite{foster2010adolescents, clancy2013reflexivity}.